Yahya Shurbaji

 Yahya Shurbaji (يحيى شربجي Yaḥyā Šurbaǧī; born 21 December 1979) is a Syrian political activist and part of the Daraya Youth, a group of activists known for non-violence convictions and change through civic actions.
 It is reported that he was killed in Sednaya Prison under detention and torture.

 Life

 Shurbaji was born in Darayya, a suburb of Damascus.
 He studied at the Faculty of Science of Damascus University, but did not finish his degree.
 His brother Ma'an Shurbaji is also involved in political and social activism.

 Activism

 He participated in a number of civil action between 1998 and 2003 when he was arrested for 2 years.
 Later he took part in demonstrations against the US-led invasion of Iraq.
-He also participated in many demonstrations during the Syrian uprising, while insisting on non-violence of the action on the ground which included not insulting or provoking regime soldiers and security forces, giving flowers to army soldiers who were sent to crush the protests, and giving water bottles to soldiers.
+He also participated in many demonstrations during the Syrian Revolution, while insisting on non-violence of the action on the ground which included not insulting or provoking regime soldiers and security forces, giving flowers to army soldiers who were sent to crush the protests, and giving water bottles to soldiers.